nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Salary and Deadline Command Feature

-The Salary Command feature is designed to enable the user to sort the roles based on the salaries in either ascending or descending order.
+The `salary` command feature is designed to enable the user to sort the roles based on the salaries in either ascending or descending order.

 When the user launches the application for the first time, the RoleBook is initialized with the current role book from the storage and loads it.
-The user can then choose to use the salary command by executing either the `salary asc` command to sort the salaries in ascending order or `salary desc` command to sort the salaries in descending order.
+The user can then choose to use it by executing either the `salary asc` command to sort the salaries in ascending order or `salary desc` command to sort the salaries in descending order.

 The format accepted by the `salary` command is `salary ORDER` where `ORDER` have to be either `asc` or `desc`.